-The School makes specific course recommendations for each Year 10 student regarding Year 11 English and Mathematics courses and gives advice if any other course is NOT recommended.
-Parents are invited to telephone Heads of House from Wednesday 3 August (Week 3 of Term 3), to obtain this information.
+The School makes specific course recommendations for each Year 10 student regarding Year 11 English and Mathematics courses and gives advice if any specific course is NOT recommended.
+Parents are invited to contact Heads of House from Wednesday 2 August (Week 3 of Term 3), to obtain this information.